vestalux/sljekyll/news/_posts/2016-12-12-kids-xmas-events.md

 We're also holding craft sessions to keep your children occupied during the holidays and help them produce beautiful decorations.
 Many of our [regular craft sessions for children](/events-activities/children/) will be Christmas-themed this month.
 Children can also help Capel St Mary Library produce a handprint Christmas wall on [Friday 16 December](/events/capel-2016-12-16-xmas-wall-fri-16/), [Saturday 17 December](/events/capel-2016-12-17-xmas-wall-sat-17/) and [Sunday 18 December](/events/capel-2016-12-18-xmas-wall-sun-18/).

+There will also be activities for children at Thurston Christmas Tree Festival at Thurston Library and St Peter's Church on [Saturday 17 December](/events/thurston-2016-12-17-xmas-tree-festival/) and [Sunday 18 December](/events/thurston-2016-12-18/).
+On the Saturday, there is even a biscuit bake-off - decorate some biscuits or a gingerbread structure at home, and bring them to the library for judging.

 Haverhill Library are offering the opportunity to make some festive essentials in the form of [decorated ceramic plates for Santa's treats on Sunday 18 December](/events/haverhill-2016-12-18-xmas-plates-18/) and ['Santa stop here' signs on Monday 19 December](/events/haverhill-2016-12-19-xmas-crafts/), while at children can create quirky tortoise-shaped decorations at [Southwold Library on Thursday 22 December](/events/southwold-2016-12-22-festive-tortoise/).

 ## Competitions